IndigoUnited/automaton/README.md

 module.exports = task;
 ```

-Please note that placeholders can be escaped with backslashes:
+Note that placeholders can be escaped with backslashes:
 `'\\{\\{dir1\\}\\}'`

 ## Built-in tasks

 `automaton` comes bundled with a few tasks to ease your own tasks.

-`ROADMAP` Note that we're working to have support for `gruntjs` tasks, so you can use them just as you would with native `automaton` tasks.
+`ROADMAP` Note that we're working on having support for `gruntjs` tasks, so you can use them just like native `automaton` tasks.

 ### Filesystem